Neuropharmacology & Neurotherapeutics

 • Microvascular decompression is the gold standard surgical treatment for classical trigeminal neuralgia. |

-The ICHD-3 diagnostic criteria broadly categorize trigeminal neuralgia as recurrent, unilateral, brief electric shock-like pains with abrupt onset and termination limited to the distribution of the trigeminal nerve (61).
-The maxillary (V2) division is the most commonly affected, followed by the mandibular (V3) and then the ophthalmic (V1) (106).
-Because the maxillary and mandibular branches are most often affected, patients often first present to dentists for evaluation of tooth pain (05).
-The sharp or electrical paroxysms of pain last seconds to minutes and may occur in rapid succession.
-Painful attacks may be followed by a brief refractory period.
-In some cases, patients can have coexisting continuous or near-continuous pain between attacks (61).
-The pain is often triggered by innocuous stimuli (eg, a simple touch, washing, or shaving the skin) or simple facial movements (such as eating, drinking, smiling, or talking).
-In some cases, the pain can be triggered by other sensory stimuli, such as bright lights, particular tastes, and loud noises.
-Over time, the attacks can become more frequent, severe, and disabling.
-Patients can often have significant psychosocial and functional impairment secondary to the severe disabling lancinating pains.
+The ICHD-3 diagnostic criteria describe trigeminal neuralgia as recurrent, unilateral, brief, electric shock-like pains with abrupt onset and termination limited to the distribution of the trigeminal nerve (85).
+The maxillary (V2) division is most commonly affected, followed by the mandibular (V3) and ophthalmic (V1) divisions (159).
+Because V2 and V3 are often involved, patients frequently first seek dental evaluation for onset presenting as odontalgia (05).
+The sharp or electrical paroxysms last seconds to minutes and can occur in rapid succession, followed by a brief refractory period.
+In approximately 50% of cases, continuous or near-continuous pain persists between attacks (112; 85).
+Pain is commonly triggered by innocuous stimuli, such as washing, shaving, or light touch, or simple facial movements, such as eating, drinking, smiling, or talking.
+Occasionally, non-tactile sensory stimuli like bright lights or loud sounds can trigger attacks.
+Over time, the attacks may become more frequent, severe, and disabling, causing marked psychosocial and functional impairment.
+Although not commonly discussed, older literature described pre-trigeminal neuralgia as presentation of toothache or sinusitis-like pain lasting hours days to years before actual presentation (72).

 A. Pain has all of the following characteristics: | |